 The rankings for the Front Seven are determined based on performance from last week, expectations this coming week, and need.
-It was not easy determining who would be important in helping the Badgers to a victory on Saturday.
+It was not easy determining who would play an important role in helping the Badgers win their fourth straight game and their ninth straight against Purdue.

 Last Week’s Rankings in Parentheses